Software Peter principle: Programmer incompetence

-Good software developers understand the importance of communicating with people over communicating with the computer, according to Code Complete by Steve McConnell.
-On average, 85 percent of a programmer's time is spent communicating with people, while only 15 percent is spent communicating with the computer.
+Good software developers understand the importance of communicating with people over communicating with the computer, according to Code Complete.
+Studies showed that programmers spends more than 50% of their time communicating with people, while the actual programming may only take up as little as 15% to 10%, depending on the level of seniority.

 Maintenance programmers spend 50 to 60 percent of their time trying to understand the code they have to maintain and a software program will have, on average, 10 generations of maintenance programmers in its lifetime.

 Programmer inexperience

 Programmers sometimes make implementation choices that work but have unintended negative consequences.
-The most common of these mistakes are cataloged and referred to as smells in the book Refactoring by Martin Fowler.
+The most common of these mistakes are cataloged and referred to as smells in the book Refactoring.
 Over time, many such implementation choices degrade the software’s design, making it increasingly difficult to understand.